Ram Ben-Barak

-Ram Ben-Barak (רָם בֶּן־בָּרָק; born 1 April 1958) is an Israeli politician and former member of the Israeli security forces.
+Ram Ben-Barak (רָם בֶּן־בָּרָק; born 1 April 1958) is an Israeli politician who has served as a member of the Knesset for Yesh Atid since April 2019.
+He is also a former member of the Israeli security forces.
 He served as deputy director of the Mossad and director general of the Ministry of Intelligence Services and the Ministry of Strategic Affairs.

-He has served as a member of the Knesset for Yesh Atid since April 2019.

 Early life

 Barak was born and raised in Nahalal, Israel, to a Jewish family.
 In 1976 he joined the IDF and served as a combat soldier and as an officer in the Sayeret Matkal commando unit.
 In his last position he served as commander of the Counter Terrorism Division until his release in 1981.

 Career

 In 1984 he joined Mossad.
 In April 1991, he was arrested in Cyprus along with three other agents of the Mossad, posing as tourists during the operation to install listening devices at the Iranian embassy in Nicosia.
 They were convicted of trespassing, fined and returned to Israel.
 From 2009 to 2011 he served as deputy head of the Mossad.
 He was loaned to the IDF and served as coordinator of special operations.

 He served as an advisor to the Israeli Embassy in Washington and a visiting research fellow at the Saban Center for Middle East Policy at the Brookings Institution.

 On 15 January 2018, he announced he was joining the Yesh Atid party and became a member of the Knesset in April 2019.

 In October 2023, Ben-Barak announced that he would run in Yesh Atid's first leadership primary election, challenging incumbent leader Yair Lapid; on 28 March 2024, however, Ben-Barak lost the election to Lapid by 308 votes to 279.